marlyr/ascii.fm/README.md

 # ascii.fm

-A command-line interface for displaying album art from Last.fm music data.
+A command-line tool for displaying album art from last.fm music data.

 ## Description